Simple definitions for overcomplicated terms.

 In the world of high-velocity outbound sales, momentum is everything.
 Topo's AI agents might help you find the lead, qualify the intent, and book the meeting, but the LOI is what helps you keep that momentum.

 Getting an LOI signed is a psychological win.
 It shifts the dynamic from "selling" to "negotiating."
-It stops your prospect from flirting with competitors and gives you a concrete timeline to close the revenue.
+It stops your prospect from flirting with competitors and gives you a concrete timeline to close the revenue—the single biggest lever on your pipeline velocity.